ace-1331/ace12401-cursedscript/README.md

 ### Firefox
 0. Note: On firefox, sideloaded extensions do not stay active after a restart.
-1. Dowload and unzip the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases
+1. Dowload and unzip the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases \
+**Use the `Souce code (zip)` download option!**
 2. Navigate to `about:debugging#/runtime/this-firefox`
 3. Click on `Load temporary add-on`. **You will have to repeat this step every time you restart Firefox**
 4. Login to BC and click on `wear curse` or come to the bunny hole icon in the main hall to speak to me first!
 You can view your curse info in there.
 5. Keep yourself up-to-date in the future.
 Read the news panel, check the discord server or the info in the bunny hole to know when to install the new updates

 ### MOBILE (Tested on Android only)
-1. Download the **.crx** file at the bottom of the patch notes in the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases
+1. Download the **`curse.crx`** file at the bottom of the patch notes in the latest version found here: https://github.com/ace-1331/ace12401-cursedscript/releases
 2. Download the Kiwi browser if you do not have it installed
 3. Navigate to `chrome://extensions/`
 4. Enable Developer mode